Buying and selling medicines online

 English logo text: Click to verify if this website is operating legally

 This text forms part of the logo ‘Click to verify if this website is operating legally’.
-The common EU logo is basically the same throughout all EU/EEA countries – only the national flag and the text vary from country to country.
+The common EU logo is basically the same throughout all EU/EEA countries – only the national flag and the language vary from country to country.

 All websites selling medicines legally must display the logo.
 Each website must display the logo on every page of the website offering medicines for sale.